Navigation

 Habit

 Habits are the things you do automatically without realizing it.
-They’re usually trigged by a certain context or situation.
+They’re usually triggered by a certain context or situation.
 The more often you do these things, the more your brain learns to do them ‘habitually’ without too much thought.
 Before long, your behaviour becomes triggered by cues in your environment, rather than because you actually need to do something.

 For example, you might reach for a biscuit at 11am, or pour a glass of wine when you log off from work.